Say goodbye to blackheads, pimples, and pitting with Monderma’s premium custom formula cream. See visible results after 1 week.

 Cause | Description |

-Dead Skin Cells | Dead skin cells, which are pushed up through the surface of the skin to make space for new cells, can become trapped in the hair follicles, particularly in the sebaceous glands |
+Dead Skin Cells | Dead skin cells are pushed up through the skin’s surface to make space for new cells, but sometimes they get trapped in hair follicles |

-Sebum | Sebum, produced by the sebaceous glands in the skin, is an oily substance.
-While normal sebum levels help maintain the pH (potential hydrogen) of the skin, overproduction can lead to acne |
+Sebum | Sebum is produced by the sebaceous glands as an oily substance to lubricate the skin.
+While normal sebum levels help maintain the skin’s pH (potential hydrogen), overproduction can form a sticky plug that clog hair follicles |

-Bacteria | Bacteria are naturally present on the skin and help maintain its barrier function.
-However, a large number of bacteria can infiltrate pores |
+Bacteria | Bacteria are naturally present on the skin and play a key role in its barrier function.
+However, a high amount can infiltrate pores and block hair follicles |

 Contributor | Description |

-Genetics | Genetics play a significant role in the likelihood of developing acne.
+Genetics | Genetics play significant role, as inherited factors influence sebum production.
 If one parent had acne, their children are likely to experience it, and if both parents suffered from acne, their children are very likely to develop it |

-Hormones | Hormonal changes that occur during puberty, menstrual cycles, pregnancy, perimenopause, menopause, postmenopause, and stress can cause an excess of sebum production, resulting in clogged pores |
+Hormones | Hormonal changes during puberty, menstrual cycles, pregnancy, perimenopause, menopause, postmenopause, and stress can trigger an excess of sebum production, resulting in clogged pores |

-Diet | Diet has not been conclusively linked to acne, but it is believed that refined carbohydrates and foods high in sugars can cause an increase in insulin growth factor (IGF-1).
-This, in turn, blocks oil-secreting glands on the face, preventing them from breathing and increasing the risk of clogged pores |
+Diet | Diet has not been conclusively linked to acne, but it is believed that foods high in refined carbohydrates and sugars increase growth factors.
+This blocks oil-secreting glands, preventing them from breathing and increasing the risk of clogged pores |

-Smoking | Smoking cigarettes can cause smoker’s acne by reducing vitamin E production and altering sebum composition and density.
+Smoking | Smoking cigarettes can cause smoker's acne by reducing vitamin E production and altering sebum composition and density.
 This reduction in antioxidant activity clogs pores.
-Vaping can also dehydrate the skin, resulting in excess sebum production and clogged pores |
+Vaping can also dehydrate the skin, resulting in clogged pores |

-Climate | Climate such as hot temperatures and humidity, particularly when wearing tight clothing, can alter the skin’s pH balance, increasing sebum levels and sweat production, which clogs pores.
-Conversely, cold, dry weather can cause an increased sebum production, resulting in clogged pores and winter acne |
+Climate | Climate such as hot temperatures and humidity, particularly when wearing tight clothing, can alter the skin's pH balance, increasing sebum production, which clogs pores.
+Conversely, cold, dry weather can also cause an increase in sebum levels, resulting in clogged pores and winter acne |

 A doctor, pharmacist, or nurse can diagnose acne by visually examining the skin in-person, on video, or by images.
 This typically focuses on the face, neck, shoulders, back, and chest, where acne is most common.
 During this examination, the type and number of lesions are identified.